Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 - How to train ML model using Snowpark ML in Snowflake
 - How to create Scalar and Vectorized Snowpark Python User-Defined Functions (UDFs) for online and offline inference respectively
 - How to create Snowflake Tasks to automate data pipelining and (re)training of the model
-- How to create Streamlit web application that uses the Scalar UDF for inference
+- How to create Streamlit application that uses the Scalar UDF for inference

 ### Related Resources